allain/servicify/README.md

 [![npm](https://img.shields.io/npm/v/servicify.svg)]()
 [![npm](https://img.shields.io/npm/l/servicify.svg)]()

-**NOTE:** Work in progress!
+## Introduction

+**NOTE: API is still in flux until I hit v1.0.0**

-Servicify is a tool for registering and consuming npm packages as micro services.
+Servicify is a tool for trivially registering and consuming npm packages as microservices.

+It's a wrapper around Paolo Ardoino's fantastic [pigato](https://github.com/prdn/pigato) library, so it uses ZeroMQ under the hood.

+I've extended it to use semver in its resolution algorithm and have my fingers crossed that it'll get merged in.
+If not, it's not a huge deal; I suspect I can monkey patch it, but of course I'd rather not.

 By using semver for its resolution, you can have multiple versions of a service running at the same time, and you can query using semver semantics.